 - Your client calls

 All of these things (and many more) can be edited and organized into a comprehensive product that solves a serious issue, and you can do it in less time than you might think.
 After all, you already have the bulk of the work done!

 Step 3: Create the Solution

 - Write a Kindle book?
-This is a great option for solving a very focused, single problem.
+This is an excellent option for solving a very focused, single problem.
 Even better, Kindle books offer a fabulous opportunity to reach a wider audience.

 - Create a membership site?
 For a comprehensive, step-by-step course, you can’t beat the flexibility of a membership site.

-Your choice will depend largely on the scope of the solution.
-Is it a simple answer that can be explained in a few pages, or is it a complex issue that requires several weeks of work?
+Your choice will depend mainly on the scope of the solution.
+For example, is it a simple answer that can be explained in a few pages, or is it a complex issue that requires several weeks of work?

 Creating a product doesn’t have to be complicated or time-consuming.
 Sure, you can design a massive, all-inclusive course if you like, but when you’re just getting started, that’s a daunting prospect.
-Instead, work with what you already have and you’ll have your first product up and selling in no time!
+So instead, work with what you already have, and you’ll have your first product up and selling in no time!